cogs cogs

 Vagrus - The Riven Realms

 Critical fail, critical fail... this is a tale... of critical fail!
-Unless you have 50+ hours to invest in this game then I wouldn't bother - it is slow-burn and awkward to get into.
+Unless you have 50+ hours to invest in this game then I wouldn't bother - Vagrus is slow-burn and awkward to get into.
+The various systems are irritating and difficult to engage with, but like most things worth doing, perseverence is rewarded...

 The tutorial is annoying - it is hobbled in ways that will make you hate it.
-Use it to learn how the game works, then, when you are about to rage-quit (I know that's not a great endorsement!) start the main quest - by that point (if you can tolerate the absolutely awful companion combat) you should have enough knowledge of the game to attempt a rudimentary life of a Vagrus...
+Use it to learn how the game works, then, when you are about to rage-quit (I know that's not a great endorsement!) start the main quest - by that point (if you can tolerate the absolutely awful companion combat system) you should have enough knowledge of the game to attempt a rudimentary life of a Vagrus...

 So, you have overcome the 10+ hour "North Face of the Eiger" learning-curve, now you can actually begin to play the game, and believe me it is brilliant!

-The way it all ties together is astounding, no other game comes close, because no other game is as narrative based as this one, but it doesn't faff - many games give false choices - where it is obvious that you would agree Vagrus doesn't insult you by giving a "choice", it just cracks on - I like that.
+The way it all ties together is astounding, no other game comes close, because no other game is as narrative based as Vagrus; but it doesn't faff - many games give false choices - where it is obvious that you would agree Vagrus doesn't insult you by giving a "choice", it just cracks on - I like that.

 I will reiterate how wonky and annoying it can be to play, the various menu's and sub-menus will make your eyes bleed, but they do work once you are familiar with them, and offer such surprising granularity that you will still be discovering features many hours in.
-As I have already said the companion combat is hideous - having played 100+ hours I now despise it, there aren't enough expletives in all the languages of the world to convey how grotesque I find its boring, blocky crapness - rock-paper-scissors would have been a better system for combat resolution... but still I suck it up, because the way Vagrus all fits together (as flawed as it is) is wonderfully compelling.
+As I have already said, the companion combat is hideous - having played 100+ hours I now despise it, there aren't enough expletives in all the languages of the world to convey how grotesque I find its boring, blocky crapness - rock-paper-scissors would have been a better system for combat resolution... but still I suck it up, because the way Vagrus all fits together (as flawed as it is) is wonderfully compelling.
 You will not find a gaming experience as close to a tabletop RPG as this.

 Critical success!